 Girmit.org acknowledge the National Archives of Fiji as custodians of the original collection material.
 The passes have been digitised and are freely available online through the National Library of Australia.

-It serves as a knowledge base, a research tool.
-It is available, especially for the descendants of the original labourers (Girmitiyas) who are passionate about finding out more about their history and wish to verify their heritage.
-GIRMIT.org has been established to provide information for anyone interested in the history of the Indentured Labourers, the “Girmitiyas”.
-They were transported to Fiji by the British under the System of Indenture or GIRMIT, the term used by the Indian Indentures for the word AGREEMENT.
+It serves as a knowledge base and a research tool.
+It is available, especially for the descendants of the original labourers (Girmitiyas) who are passionate about discovering their history and wish to verify their heritage.
+Girmit.org has been established to provide information for anyone interested in the history of the Indentured Labourers, the “Girmitiyas.”
+The British transported them to Fiji using the System of Indenture or Girmit, the term used by the Indian Indentures for the word Agreement.

 How to search for an Immigration Pass?